Pol-InSAR/pysarpro/doc/source/about/values.md

   at least two core developers before being included in the library.
 - **caring for users’ data**.
 We have a [functional API][functional] and don't modify input arrays unless explicitly directed to do so.
-- promoting **education in image processing**, with extensive pedagogical documentation.
+- promoting **education in SAR processing**, with extensive pedagogical documentation.

 (sec:values)=